ChrisAntley1/Speak-to-Lichess/README.md

 Be sure to check out the How to Use section and example commands!

-**Now supports complete voice control to submit moves!
+**Now supports complete voice control to submit moves in rapid, classical and correspondence time formats!
 Require UCI format moves.
 In addition, user must provide personal API token; instructions in options page.**

 **To specify the letter of a square, you must say a word that begins with that letter, such as "delta" for the d column.
 The dictation software is very bad at understanding individual letters!**

 **Does not support the word "to"!
 Commands such as "bishop to hotel five" will be interpreted as "bishop 2 hotel 5", and will submit the move "b2h5".**

 Takes advantage of Lichess's optional text input box to submit SAN format moves.
+Does require user to press 'enter' to submit moves.

+Uses Lichess's Board API to (automatically!) submit UCI format moves in rapid, classical, and correspondence games.

 Uses the Web Speech API to process spoken word into chess moves (with a little extra processing by the extension to more accurately recognize moves).

-### Install Guide:

---Extension Store submission pending--

-1. Download the latest release zip file from GitHub (usually somewhere on the right of the page) or clone the repository.

-2. Unzip the package; take note of where the resulting folder exists.

-3. Go to chrome://extensions

-4. Toggle on developer mode in the top right, then click 'load unpacked' on the top left; select the "Speech-to-Text-Lichess" folder that you extracted in step 2.

-5. Done!
-You should see Speak to Lichess on your extension page.
-Make sure it is enabled.

-6. Optional (but recommended!): At the top right of chrome, click the puzzle piece icon, and pin Speak to Lichess.
-This will let you use the pop up menu to specify words that the speech recognition software is mishearing and manage your list of replaced words.

 ### How to Use: